 Thomas Caldwell is a film critic, author and festival programmer.
 He is the writer of the Cinema Autopsy blog, and co-host of Plato’s Cave.
 He has reviewed films on Triple R’s Breakfasters and Film Buff’s Forecast, as well as JOY FM’s The Casting Couch and WRCN’s Dave & Glenn in the Morning out of New York.
 He is the author of the secondary school textbook Film Analysis Handbook, and has been published in The Age, The Big Issue, Overland, Senses of Cinema, Metro and Screen Education.
 He is currently the Shorts and Next Gen Programmer with the Melbourne International Film Festival.

 Mel Campbell is a journalist, editor and critic who specialises in pop culture, fashion and trends.
 She earned her Master of Arts degree from the University of Melbourne with a thesis entitled Bogan: Exploring Images of Australian Cultural Marginalisation.
 She has written for The Age, The Sunday Age, The Sydney Morning Herald, Sunday Magazine, The Thousands, and many others.
 In 2013, her book Out of Shape, exploring and debunking the myths about fashion and fitness, was released via Affirm Press.
-Her next book, co-written with Anthony Morris, is The Hot Guy, which will be released via Echo Publishing.
+With Anthony Morris, she co-wrote the movie-themed romantic comedy novel The Hot Guy, released via Echo Publishing.

 Tom Clift is a freelance film, arts and culture journalist from Melbourne, Australia.
 He is the co-founder and festivals editor of Movie Mezzanine, reviews films on air for ABC Overnights, and has written for outlets including Concrete Playground, FilmInk Magazine, Film School Rejects and RogerEbert.com.
-In 2016 he became the weekend editor of the news and pop culture website Junkee.
+In 2016 he became the after hours editor of the popular news and pop culture website Junkee.

 Melanie Coombs is a Melbourne-based producer responsible for Growing Old Disgracefully, Break & Enter, Flying Over Mother, Trapped and Long Shadows: Stories From a Jewish Home.
 Her 2003 short Harvie Krumpet (written and directed by Adam Elliot) won the Academy Award for Best Animated Short.
 This was followed by 2009’s feature Mary and Max, featuring Philip Seymour Hoffman, Toni Collette and Eric Bana.
 She produced the science fiction mockumentary The Death and Life of Otto Bloom, which opened the 2016 Melbourne International Film Festival.